Skip to main content

 With files from Jordan Lavin

-As the temperature rises, many Canadians are excited to spend their summer days participating in fun outdoor activities.
-From road trips to cottage getaways, the summer season provides an opportunity for adventure and relaxation.
+As temperatures rise, many Canadians are excited to spend their summer days enjoying outdoor activities.
+From road trips to cottage getaways, the 2026 summer season provides an opportunity for adventure and relaxation.

 However, unexpected events, such as car accidents, wildfires or medical emergencies, can happen.
 It’s why it’s essential to ensure that you, your belongings and your liability are protected.
 Whatever type of summer fun you’re planning, there’s an insurance policy ready to catch you if you need it.